Jeremy Sinclair

-Jeremy Theodorson Sinclair CBE (born 1946) is a British businessman and advertising executive who is a founding director of ad agency M&C Saatchi and in 1970 was one of the founders of Saatchi & Saatchi.
+Jeremy Theodorson Sinclair CBE (born 1946) is a British businessman and advertising executive who was a founding director in 1995 of ad agency M&C Saatchi, having earlier been one of the founders of Saatchi & Saatchi in 1970.

 Early life and education

 Sinclair was born in Newcastle, and educated in Scotland at Rannoch School.
 He continued on to Watford College of Art and Technology and briefly studied at the Sorbonne in Paris.

 Career

 Sinclair began his career in advertising in 1968 when he joined Cramer Saatchi.
 In 1970 he joined Saatchi & Saatchi as a founding member.
 He became creative director in 1973 and chairman in 1982 of Saatchi & Saatchi UK.
 In 1986 he became the Deputy Chairman of Saatchi & Saatchi plc.
 1995 saw the creation of M&C Saatchi, founded by himself, Bill Muirhead, David Kershaw, Maurice and Charles Saatchi.

 Campaigns

 While working at Cramer Saatchi in 1967 he was responsible for overseeing one of their most significant campaigns.
 The campaign was for the Health and Education Council in 1969 and was titled "The pregnant man".
 Once Saatchi & Saatchi had formed and Sinclair had taken on his role, he was the mind behind the 1979 "Labour Isn't Working" campaign.
 He regularly devises political advertising campaigns for the Conservative Party, and created the "demon eyes" caricature of Tony Blair.
 He is also one of two directors of the Tony Blair Faith Foundation.
 As part of the continued links between Saatchi & Saatchi and the Conservative party, Sinclair's political adverts have become well-known.

 His campaigns for Schweppes and the launch of Cosmopolitan magazine in the UK earned him international recognition with two Gold Lions at the Cannes Advertising festival.
 He has additionally won three silver awards at the Designers and Art Directors Association, and golds at the British Press Awards.